BambooTracker/BambooTracker/specs/mod_specs_v1.2.0.md

 In waveform sequence, it indecates square mask frequency.
 In envelope sequence, it indecates hardware envelope frequency.

+> **NOTE**: In BambooTracker v0.2.0, there is the bug that unit subdata of FM operator sequence is not omitted when saving a module.
+> To read the module made by v0.2.0 and used operator sequence, please use the fixed version tracker.
+> (2019-06-07)

 After sequences, loops are stored.

 | Type   | Field       | Description      |